DiogoMBaltazar/Ensembled-AI-Trading-System/readME.md

 ```

-This project is also my Master thesis, which I will present in January, so regular updates will be made until then at least.
+This project is also my Master thesis which I will present in January and as such, until then, regular updates will be made to this repo.